Can I Sue Workers’ Comp for Pain and Suffering?

 Exploring Pain and Suffering Workers Comp Claims

 However, even though an employee cannot recover pain and suffering damages through workers’ compensation, there are still legal options they should explore.
-There are certain situations where a worker can file a third-party claim against another party or parties who were responsible for your work-related injury.
-For example, if you are a construction worker and suffer a work injury due to the negligence of the general contractor, you can pursue a lawsuit directly against the general contractor for pain and suffering.
+There are certain situations where a worker can file a third-party against another party or who were responsible for your work-related injury.
+For example, if you are a construction worker and suffer a work injury due to the of the general contractor, you can pursue a lawsuit directly against the general contractor for pain and suffering.

 The Pennsylvania workers’ compensation lawyers at Munley Law Personal Injury Attorneys are deeply knowledgeable in Pennsylvania workers’ comp laws and the different legal avenues their clients can take to recover damages for their workplace injury.